Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study

 In the simulation study, we know the correct data-generating mechanism, and are aware of which covariates are purely prognostic variables and which covariates are effect modifiers.
 This is something that one cannot typically ascertain in practice.
-Exploratory simulations show that the relative precision and accuracy of MAIC deteriorates, with respect to STC and the Bucher method, if we treat all four covariates as effect modifiers.
+Exploratory simulations show that the relative precision and accuracy of MAIC deteriorate, with respect to STC and the Bucher method, if we treat all four covariates as effect modifiers.
 This is due to the loss of effective sample size and inflation of the standard error due to the overspecification of effect modifiers.

-Alternatively, it is more burdensome to specify the outcome regression model for STC than the propensity score model for MAIC; the outcome regression requires specifying both prognostic and interaction terms, while the trial assignment model in MAIC only requires the specification of interaction terms.
-The relative precision and accuracy of STC deteriorates if the terms corresponding to the purely prognostic covariates are not included in the outcome regression.
-Nevertheless, this does not alter the conclusions of the simulation study: the other terms in the outcome regression already account for a considerable portion of the variability of the outcome and relative effects are accurately estimated in any case.
+Alternatively, it is more burdensome to specify the outcome regression model for STC than the propensity score model for MAIC; the outcome regression requires specifying both prognostic and interaction terms, while the trial assignment model in MAIC only requires the specification of effect modifiers.
+The relative precision and accuracy of STC deteriorate if the terms corresponding to the purely prognostic covariates are not included in the outcome regression.
+Nevertheless, this does not alter the conclusions of the simulation study: the other terms in the outcome regression already account for a considerable portion of the variability of the outcome and relative effects have very similar accuracy in any case.